emqx/cloud-docs/en_US/rule_engine/rule_engine_mqtt.md

 4. Complete the data integrations creation and test

 :::tip Tip
-- Deployments have already been created on EMQX Cloud (EMQX Cluster).
+- A deployment (EMQX Cluster) has been created on EMQX Cloud.
-- For Professional deployment users: Please complete [Peering Connection Creation](../deployments/vpc_peering.md) first, all IPs mentioned below refer to the internal network IP of the resource.(Professional Plan with a [NAT gateway](../vas/nat-gateway.md) can also use public IP to connect to resources)
+- For Professional Plan users: Please complete [Peering Connection Creation](../deployments/vpc_peering.md) first, all IPs mentioned below refer to the internal network IP of the resource.(Professional Plan with a [NAT gateway](../vas/nat-gateway.md) can also use public IP to connect to resources).
-- For basic deployment users: There is no need to complete peering connection, and the IP mentioned below refers to the public IP of the resource
+- For Basic Plan users: There is no need to complete peering connection, and the IP mentioned below refers to the public IP of the resource.
+- For BYOC Plan users: Please establish a peering connection between the VPC where BYOC is deployed and the VPC where the resources are located.
+All IPs mentioned below refer to the internal IP of the resources.
+If you need to access the resources via public IP addresses, please configure a NAT gateway in your public cloud console for the VPC where BYOC is deployed.
 :::

 ## Create Mosquitto service